timescale/docs/promscale/installation/rhel-centos.md

 ## Install the Promscale connector
+The Promscale connector understands PromQL queries natively and fetches data from TimescaleDB to execute them, while SQL queries go directly to TimescaleDB.
-By now as we installed TimescaleDB and Promscale extension, now lets install Promscale connector
+After you install TimescaleDB and Promscale extension, install Promscale connector.

 <procedure>